RULE 20-2.1 GENERALLY

 (b) Florida Registered Paralegal.
 A Florida Registered Paralegal is someone who meets the definition of paralegal and the requirements for registration as set forth elsewhere in these rules.

 (c) Paralegal Work and Paralegal Work Experience.
 Paralegal work and paralegal work experience are specifically delegated substantive legal work performed by a person with education, training, or work experience under the direction and supervision of a member of The Florida Bar for which a member of The Florida Bar is responsible.
-In order to qualify as paralegal work or paralegal work experience for purposes of meeting the eligibility and renewal requirements set forth herein, the paralegal must primarily perform paralegal work and the work must be continuous and recent.
-Recent paralegal work for the purposes of meeting the eligibility and renewal requirements set forth herein means work performed during 3 of the previous 5 years in connection with an initial registration, and during the preceding year in the case of a registration renewal.
+In order to qualify as paralegal work or paralegal work experience for purposes of meeting the eligibility and renewal requirements, the paralegal must primarily perform paralegal work and the work must be continuous and recent.
+Recent paralegal work for the purposes of meeting the eligibility and renewal requirements means work performed during the previous 5 years in connection with an initial registration, and during the preceding year in the case of a registration renewal.
 Time spent performing clerical work is specifically excluded.

-(e) Employing or Supervising Attorney.
-An employing or supervising attorney is the attorney having direct supervision over the work product of the paralegal or Florida Registered Paralegal.
+(e) Employing or Supervising Lawyer.
+An employing or supervising lawyer is the lawyer having direct supervision over the work product of the paralegal or Florida Registered Paralegal.

 (f) Board.
 The board is the Board of Governors of The Florida Bar.